doctor112-1/web-remote-terminal/README.md

 ### Create .env file

-Create a .env file and specify the port for the server to run on and the pixabay api key Your .env file should look like this
+Create a .env file and specify the port for the server to run on and the user to log into.
+Your .env file should look like this

 ```